 Purchasing Managers, Buyers and Agents

 Purchasing managers, buyers and agents are responsible for buying goods and services for their organizations, which could include local, state or federal government agencies or institutions, private businesses or private non-profit agencies.
 A negotiation certificate may provide skills beneficial to purchasing managers, buyers and agents while negotiating purchasing contracts.

-According to the BLS, purchasing managers, buyers and agents are predicted to have 1% employment growth from 2014-2024, slower than average for all occupations.
-The BLS also reported that purchasing managers earned a median salary of $108,120 and purchasing agents (except those in wholesale, retail or farm products) earned a median salary of $62,220 in May 2015.
+According to the BLS, purchasing managers, buyers and agents are predicted to have 7% employment decline from 2018-2028.
+The BLS also reported that purchasing managers earned a median salary of $118,940 and buyers and purchasing agents earned a median salary of $62,750 in May 2018.

 Negotiation Certificate Program Overview

 Many certificate programs require the completion of several core courses that provide students with perspective on key negotiation aspects that can be employed in bilateral, multilateral and third-party settings.
 Enrollees also gain insight to their own style and plan how to further develop as negotiators.
 Due to the concise nature of certificate programs, elective courses are often not interdisciplinary; instead, they allow students to target areas where they may wish to especially improve, such as how to prepare for negotiations, gain personal feedback on negotiation skill, apply strategies in global environments and negotiate in a team environment.
 Core theories targeted include: